-Learn how to create marketing campaigns, organise projects and people, and think critically to find business solutions to problems in society.
+In creating a business, students will learn how to create marketing campaigns, organise projects and people, and think critically to find business solutions problems in society.

-Develop practical skills such as leadership, strategy, decision-making, collaboration and negotiation.
+They will develop practical skills such as leadership, decision-making, communication collaboration and negotiation.

-At the end of this subject, students will be better placed, now and in their adult lives to participate in economic and business activities actively and effectively, make informed consumer choices and contribute to the creation of a prosperous, sustainable and equitable Australian and global economy.
+By the end of this elective, students will be better placed, now and in their adult lives to participate in economic and business activities actively and effectively, make informed consumer choices and contribute to the creation of a prosperous, sustainable and equitable Australian and global economy.